 In the digital age, it’s not enough to simply establish a website.
 Your website needs to be both attractive and functional in order to attract visitors.
 The idea of “if you build it, they will come” won’t really pan out unless you keep the user experience in mind at all times.

 In fact, Google has a bit of an obsession with user experience (also known as UX).
 If you don’t prioritize it in your web design, you might see a negative impact on your search rankings.
 When your aim is to improve your SEO and increase your conversions, you’ll want to do everything in your power to prevent a bad user experience.
+This can include anything from site redesign, optimizing and compressing image size, or even a major overhaul of your whole site through a website migration.
 But if any of the following signs sound familiar to you, you’re probably going to want to hire some new website designers right away.

 1. Unattractive Web Design